My cat has a lengthy history of bringing me "gifts."

 A panel sliding behind (on the interior side of) a fixed wall

-arguably gives Cosmo the least "attack surface" for her prying claws,
+arguably gives kitty the least "attack surface" for her prying claws,

 a serious merit that would not apply to any conventional hinged door.